- Happy Halloween!!! October 30, 2014

 There are two primarylaws in Colorado.
 The first and oldest Colorado medical marijuana law, Amendment 20, is a constitutional amendment that was passed by voters authorizing qualifying patients and their caregivers to possess, cultivate, and/or use medical marijuana.
 The second Colorado medical marijuana law enacted in 2010 established Colorado’s Medical Marijuana Code: C.R.S.
 12-43.3-101 et seq.
-This creates a dual licensing scheme that regulates Colorado’s medical marijuana at both the state and local level.
+This creates a dual licensing scheme that regulates Colorado’s medical marijuana businesses at both the state and local level.

 In 2000, Colorado voters passed Amendment 20 into the state’s constitution, and is codified in article XVIII, section 14.
 This officially legalized limited amounts of medical marijuana for qualifying patients and their primary caregivers.